rohithsowmithra/Coffee-Shop/README.md

 ## Authors

-Rohith has worked on implementing most part of the backend and documentation (Readme.md) files, and quite a little on the frontend as Udacity has already already had them ready.
+Rohith has worked on implementing most part of the backend and documentation (Readme.md) files, and quite a little on the frontend as Udacity has already had them ready.